The best theme parks in Japan for kids (ranked for 2026)

 • Kawaii Parade and live shows

 Mum Tip: You don’t need a full day in Sanrio Puroland.
-Allow around 4-5 hours here, and this will give you enough time to really make the most of the experience
+Allow around 4-5 hours here, and this will give you enough time to really make the most of the experience.
+We actually combined a morning at Sanrio Puroland with cheaper twilight tickets to Yomiyuriland, because the two parks are so close together.

 I advise that you book you tickets in advance on Klook to save money and avoid queuing on the day too.
 Klook tickets for Sanrio Puroland can be used for up to 6 months, so this is a great one to book in advance and spread the cost.